1. What is a Hybrid Fund?

 Hybrid funds can be differentiated as per their asset allocation.
 Some types of hybrid funds have a higher equity allocation while others allocate more to debt.
 Let’s have a look in detail.

-The rest of the fund’s assets are invested in debt securities and some amount might also be kept in cash.
-Balanced funds are ideal investments for conservative investors who wish to benefit from the return-earning capacity of equities without taking too many risks.
+The rest of the fund’s assets goes to debt securities and cash reserves.
+So, conservative investors can benefit from the return-earning capacity of equities without taking too many risks.
 The fixed income exposure of balanced funds helps in mitigating equity-related risks.

-MIPs also come with the growth option that doesn’t pay out a dividend but lets the investments grow in the fund’s corpus.
-Hence, MIPs should not be treated as a mere monthly income investment.
-The name can be misleading to new investors.
-Consider MIPs to be hybrid funds that invest mostly in debt and some amount of equities.
+MIPs also come with the growth option – they let the investments grow in the fund’s corpus.
+Hence, an MIP is not a mere monthly income investment.
+Do not let the name mislead you.
+They are actually hybrid funds that invest mostly in debt and some amount of equities.

-Arbitrage funds are equity-oriented mutual funds that try to take advantage of the mispricing in the price of a stock between the derivatives market and futures market.
-The fund manager looks for such opportunities to maximise returns by buying the stock at a lower price in one market and selling it at a higher price in another market.
+An Arbitrage fund manager tries to maximize returns by buying the stock at a lower price in one market.
+He, then, sells it at a higher price in another market.

 However, arbitrage opportunities are not always available easily.
-In the absence of arbitrage opportunities, these funds might stay invested in debt instruments or cash.
-This is why they can be considered to be hybrid funds.
-By design, arbitrage funds are relatively safer funds.
-They are treated like equity funds as regards taxability and long-term returns earned from them are taxable.
+In the absence of arbitrage opportunities, these funds might stick to debt instruments or cash.
+By design, arbitrage funds are relatively safer like most debt funds.
+But its long-term capital gains are taxable like that of any equity fund.

 4. Things an Investor should consider